 Status of the project

-For the instrument itself, we are actually at the end of the integration phase, called Phase D. The Preliminary Acceptance Europe, which is the last milestone before sending the instrument to the observatory of Paranal in Chile, is a process of verification of the completion of the instrument, of its performances and of the related documentation.
-It is a long process (at least three months) that just began beginning of March 2017.
-When the PAE is successfully passed, the next phase, called Phase E, will start.
-It is the installation phase at Paranal, including the transport from Europe.
-These two phases are now planned in detail, as it can be seen in
+For the instrument itself, we are actually in the reinstallation phase, called Phase E. The Preliminary Acceptance Europe, which is the last milestone before sending the instrument to the observatory of Paranal in Chile, is a long process of verification of the completion of the instrument, of its performances and of the related documentation.
+The PAE review meeting was held in Geneva on June 22nd, after which a few post PAE actions were undertaken, leading to an official green light to send to Chile, given on August 10th by the customer.
+The installation phase at Paranal, including the transport from Europe started then.
+These phases are now planned in detail, as described in

 The Coudé Train had to be integrated directly at Paranal, and therefore had a different scheduling.
 In first half of 2016, it reached the PAE milestone, and then started to be installed and commissioned in Paranal Observatory.
 The installation of the Coudé Train will be achieved by mid 2017, allowing the Observatory to welcome the instrument integration team installation in the second half of 2017.